Eshlyn greets you

 “Our ears await your every word, Your Majesty,” Eshlyn said with a graceful nod.

-Laying it on a little thick, huh?
+Laying it on a little thick, aren’t ya?
 I tossed the thought toward her as if she could hear me.

-Dent didn’t move.
-Didn’t speak.
-But I caught it, the slight twitch in his jaw, the way his hands clenched just a little too tightly in his lap.
+He didn’t move or speak, but I caught it, the slight twitch in his jaw, the way his hands clenched too tightly in his lap.
 Barely there, but enough.

 The room went deathly quiet.